Biology

 Mahdi Morshedi Yekta

+I have a bachelor’s degree (B.Sc.) in Medical Laboratory science and now I am Master student in Medical Biotechnology science.
 Nothing fascinates me more than medical science, as it constantly challenges me to learn new things and improve my skills.

 Leave a Reply